Ethos-lab/erebus-AR_access_control/README.md

 by the policy engine, so make sure to remove this file before every run (else the file just gets overwritten with new content).

-1. Run the cells [1,2] in sequential order.
+7. Run the cells [1,2] in sequential order.
 It should load the models included in the subdirectories and parse the input to create the policy required.

-1. Additional policy statements tested with our model are included in the file `policies.md`.
-Refer the section **NL policies tested with Erebus** in that file.
+#### Sample policies that can be tested

+The following set of sample policy descriptions are provided for verification.
+Update the `text` field in Cell 2 of the Jupyter notebook with any one of these statements and check the output generated in `resources/input.el`.

++ Allow image detection if I am Home and it is after 9:00pm
++ Allow this app to detect objects only for QR codes and only during evening
++ Allow this app to work only if I am at Work
++ Allow only when I am Home and during the permitted hours on weekends
++ Only allow Keyboards to be detected by the camera
++ Deny image tracking if I am at Home and it is after 10:00pm
++ If this app uses plane detection only allow if I am at Home
++ Deny location access if Batman is Home
++ If this app tracks location deny access if Superman is using the app at Work
++ If Batman is playing this game at Home allow plane detection

 ### Reproducing Policy Transpiler